LBarbieri24/Elevator_Control/README.md

 ## Overview

-This project presents the design and implementation of an **elevator control system** using generalized actuators and well-defined control policies.
+This project presents the design and implementation of an **elevator control system** developed in the Codesys environment using generalized actuators and well-defined control policies.
 The system handles door operations, vertical movement, call management, and emergency/fault conditions to ensure safe and efficient operation.

 ---